PM-TOM: Personal Medicine-Therapy Optimization Method

 Solution: PM-TOM — Personalized Medicine Treatment Optimization

 PM-TOM (Personalized Medicine – Therapy Optimization Method) is a clinical decision support tool designed to optimize complex polypharmacy regimens.
 It helps reduce the risk of various types of ADRs and inappropriate medications flagged by the Beers Criteria.
 Additionally, PM-TOM identifies foods and supplements that should be avoided due to potential interactions with drugs.
-PM-TOM is powered by structured data on medications, conditions, pharmacogenomics, and interactions.
-It is also integrated with OpenAI tools to support:
+Structured data on medications, conditions, pharmacogenomics, and drug interactions power PM-TOM.
+It is also integrated with the OpenAI ChatGPT tools to support:

 This Website: A Web-Enabled PM-TOM Platform